The Best Pumpkin Pie. Ever.

 And, experiencing severe twitches in my right eye, that my friend Mowie, diagnosed as bloggertitis.
 It’s not even Halloween yet, man!

 I decided to go for an upside down cake, just because!
-One of things I love are ginger snaps and I thought they would go very well with the home made pumpking puree.
+One of the things I love are ginger snaps and I thought they would go very well with the home made pumpkin puree.
 Add some walnuts and I’m even happier.
 I dare you not to finish the brandy chantilly all on its own.
 I double dare you!
 I had to make a second batch.

 - 200g ginger cookies